 Businesses with core membership offers that get known often have a big mission and provide unique value in the world.
 These models have the most potential to become a movement and have a broad-reaching impact.

 Flagship memberships need to be priced for sustainability & profit as they pack in a lot of value and can become a sole source of support for members working towards that common outcome.
-This is the model for the Profitable Membership Club.
+This is the model for the Scaling Deep Society.

 Follow-up memberships are the easiest to launch because they centre around inviting recent clients to join.
 These programs provide access to ongoing mentorship and check-ins while they continue to work towards their goals.